martinaalvera/Documentation/admin_documentation/indigo_paas_deploy/slam_negotiation.rst

    .. note::

-      For testing purposes, plese, use a browser hidden session to avoid any cookie and login problem.
+      For testing purposes, please, use a browser hidden session to avoid any cookie and login problem.

    Tap on the **ID** in the Provider tab, which is available only for provider user set in CMDB.